 Students are responsible for payment of the following charges.

-Graduate tuition for all graduate level courses (5000- and 6000-level courses) at UNT is $26 per hour above the undergraduate rate.
+Graduate tuition for all graduate level courses (5000 and 6000 level courses) at UNT is $26 per hour above the undergraduate rate.
 To calculate the costs for graduate-level courses (5000- and 6000-level courses), use the table below and then add $26 multiplied by the number of hours to the total amount.
-For example, this makes the minimum amount for graduate enrollment at UNT for 3 hours a total of $514.10 for Texas resident tuition and mandatory fees during the fall or spring semester.
+For example, this makes the minimum amount for graduate enrollment at UNT for 3 hours a total of $367.90 for Texas resident tuition and mandatory fees during the fall or spring semester.

 Each student who enrolls pays a property damage deposit that is refundable on request upon final withdrawal or graduation.
 If not claimed within four years after last enrollment date, the deposit is non-refundable.
-Refund request forms are available at Student Accounting and University Cashiering Services.
+Refund request forms are available in the Bursar's Office.

 Instructional fees are due at the time of registration or the payment deadline for early registered students.
 These fees are refundable according to the university refund policy.
-If a student desires to know what portion of an instructional fee falls into each category listed below, they may contact Student Accounting and University Cashiering Services at (940) 565-3225 or the Registrar's Office at (940) 565-2111.
+If a student desires to know what portion of an instructional fee falls into each category listed below, they may contact the Bursar's Office at (940) 565-3225 or the Registrar's Office at (940) 565-2111.

 Special service fees are collected to help offset the cost of materials and services a student is eligible to receive while enrolled in a course.
 These fees are directly related to classroom, laboratory or practicum activity and may cover the wages of employees who assist in the instructional process such as models, tutors, proctors or laboratory assistants.